 Although straight skeletons were introduced to computational geometry in 1995 by Aichholzer et al. [1], their roots actually go back to the 19th century.
 In textbooks about the construction of roofs (see e.g. [6], pages 86-122) using the angle bisectors (of the polygon defined by the ground walls) was suggested to design roofs where rainwater can run off in a controlled way.
 This construction is called Dachausmittlung and became rather popular.
 See [5] for related and partially more involved methods to obtain roofs from the ground plan of a house.
-In this book detailed explanations of the constructions and drawings of the resulting roofs can be found.

-Maybe not surprisingly, none of this early work mentions the ambiguity of the non-algorithmic definition of the construction.
-It can be shown that using solely bisector graphs does not necessarily lead to a unique roof
+Maybe not surprisingly, none of this early works mentions the ambiguity of the non-algorithmic definition of the construction.
+Using solely bisector graphs does not necessarily lead to a unique roof construction, and actually not even guarantees a plane partition of the interior of the defining boundary [1].